Seville - Do & See

 Stroll around in the heart of Seville and enjoy the charm of Santa Cruz quarter with its winding alleys, its picturesque houses and its small squares.
 It is located in the old part of the city and without any doubt the most popular and crowded quarter in Seville.

 This is also where you can see important tourist attractions like Cathedral, the Giralda, the Royal Alcázar, the Murillo´ s gardens and the Archivo de Indias.

 During Easter, Seville is transformed into a photographer’s paradise.
 Processions with the Virgin Mary and Jesus, the Nazarenos asking for penance, and colourful, but not necessarily well-tuned, orchestras.

 Sevilla Bike Tour

 This is a great way to get an overview of the city sights, while doing something healthy at the same time!
-There are no strenuous hills en route and as long as you don’t suffer from any health problems, this is the way to go.
+There are no strenuous hills and as long as you don’t suffer from any health problems, this is the way to go.